How smart businesses are making better decisions

 Who are the stakeholders?

-First of all, we identify who the relevant decision-making stakeholder groups or individuals are.
-Often this will identify groups who hadn’t previously been considered.
+First, identify which decision-making stakeholder groups or individuals matter.
+This exercise often reveals groups that hadn’t been considered.
 Example stakeholders include:

 • Investors